r-hub/cranlogs/README.md

 This R package queries a database that contains the daily download numbers for each package.

-TThe RStudio CRAN mirror is not the only CRAN mirror, but it’s a popular
+The RStudio CRAN mirror is not the only CRAN mirror, but it’s a popular
 one: it’s the default choice for RStudio users.
 The actual number of downloads over all CRAN mirrors is unknown.